Ulisses FC: Dinamo-2000 Yerevan

-The club was founded in 2000 as Dinamo-2000 Yerevan, and made their debut at the 2000 Armenian First League season winning a promotion spot to the Premier League at the end of the same season.
+The club was founded in 2000 as Dinamo-2000 Yerevan, and made their debut at the 2001 Armenian Premier League season without initially playing in the Armenian First League.

 Dinamo-Zenit Yerevan

 In 2004, the club became known as FC Dinamo-Zenit Yerevan and took 5th place in the Armenian Premier League.
 In 2004 and 2005, 2 reserves teams of the club were represented in the Armenian First League: FC Dinamo-VZ Yerevan and FC Zenit Charentsavan.

 Ulisses FC

 In 2006, the club changed their name with the arrival of new sponsor. they occupied the 8th place at the 2006 Armenian Premier League season grabbing the chance to save their place in the top league in a decisive match with FC Dinamo Yerevan.
 Winning the game, Ulisses FC secured their place in the top tier for the next season.
 In seasons 2007 and 2008 team play was much better, and there was no need of survival games.

 At the beginning of 2008, the club's department was enlarged with the Shengavit football school of Yerevan, while the Vardanank-451 Stadium of Voskehat became the training base of the club.

 In 2007, they played their home games in the Kasaghi Marzik Stadium in Ashtarak.
 In 2009, they moved to the Mika Stadium in Yerevan.

 In 2011, Ulisses FC won the Armenian championship for the first time in club history, and ended Pyunik dominance of 10 consecutive championships.

 On 3 February 2016, the club declared that it will not participate in the second half of the 2015-16 Armenian Premier League season.